bmorledge-hampton19/mutperiod/README.md

 With either of the above input formats, mutations can stratified in a number of different ways:
 - For ICGC data, mutations are first stratified by the donor ID's present in the original input data.
 - For custom bed data, the 7th column, if present, contains identifiers to similarly stratify mutations into user-specified cohorts.
 - Beyond this initial stratification, mutperiod uses the MSIseq and deconstructSigs R packages to support stratification of cohorts by microsatellite stability or dominant mutation signature.
 Both stratification options are selectable through the dialogues used to specify input data.
+However, stratification by mutation signature is only supported on the Focal Fossa (20.04) Ubuntu distro and must be installed separately with the following command: `sudo apt install r-cran-deconstructsigs`.

 ***
 ## The Primary Data Pipeline